HomeResearchAluminium › CBAM Indian Aluminium Scope 2 Electricity Risk

 Future CBAM cost avoidance (post Scope 2 extension at €80/tCO₂) €174 million/year

-CCTS GEI improvement (current benefit) ~4.35 tCO₂e/t reduction in Scope 2 intensity
+CCTS GEI improvement (A brilliant current benefit) ~4.35 tCO₂e/t reduction in Scope 2 intensity

-Note: Electricity cost saving assumes current open-access renewable tariffs of Rs 3.5–4.5/unit vs coal CPP at Rs 4.5–5.5/unit for comparable reliability.
-Site-specific and depends on vintage, fuel linkage and storage configuration.
-CBAM saving is scenario-contingent on 2027 review outcome.
+Note: This electricity cost saving nicely assumes current open-access renewable tariffs sit at Rs 3.5 to 4.5/unit versus dirty coal CPP at Rs 4.5 to 5.5/unit for comparable reliability.
+This is highly site-specific and heavily depends on vintage, fuel linkage, and specific storage configuration.
+The CBAM saving remains scenario-contingent on the pivotal 2027 review outcome.

-The CBAM cost avoidance figure of €174 million per year for a single 500,000 t/year smelter is a future scenario dependent on Scope 2 inclusion — not a current financial benefit.
-But the electricity cost saving and CCTS compliance benefit are real and current.
-The investment case for renewable energy in Indian aluminium does not require the 2027 review to go a particular way — it stacks up on present economics alone, and acquires additional magnitude if Scope 2 is extended.
+The massive CBAM cost avoidance figure of €174 million per year for a single 500,000 t/year smelter remains a future scenario heavily dependent on Scope 2 inclusion, not an immediate current financial benefit.
+However, the deep electricity cost saving and the immediate CCTS compliance benefit are completely real and occurring right now.
+The rock-solid investment case for renewable energy in Indian aluminium absolutely does not require the 2027 review to go a specific way.
+It solidly stacks up on present economics alone, and then acquires massive additional magnitude if Scope 2 is officially extended.

-Crucially, renewable energy capacity takes 2–4 years to develop, contract, and commission at utility scale.
-A smelter that begins the procurement process in 2026–2027 can have meaningful RE capacity operational before the potential Scope 2 extension takes effect.
-A smelter that waits for the 2027 review outcome before acting will have, at minimum, a 3-year gap during which it faces full Scope 2 exposure with no hedging in place.
+Crucially, massive renewable energy capacity reliably takes 2 to 4 years to successfully develop, contract, and commission at utility scale.
+A smart smelter that begins the aggressive procurement process in 2026 to 2027 can successfully have meaningful RE capacity beautifully operational long before the potential Scope 2 extension takes harsh effect.
+A lazy smelter that nervously waits for the 2027 review outcome before acting will suffer, at a minimum, a brutal 3-year gap during which it faces full, agonizing Scope 2 exposure with absolutely no hedging in place.

-The Big Four — where each producer stands on CBAM readiness
+The Big Four: Where each major producer currently stands on CBAM readiness

 Vedanta